SoaurabhK/XCMetrics/README.md

 4. [XCTOSSignpostMetric doesn’t detect signposts logged by static library](https://developer.apple.com/forums/thread/127458)
 5. [Lost connection to test manager service](https://openradar.appspot.com/24224991)
 6. [Lastly, Lack of performance tests documentation](https://developer.apple.com/forums/thread/132060)

+##  Identifying Performance Bottlenecks & Regressions
+Performance tests helps in identifying the impact of your code in terms of various metrics like CPU, Clock, Memory, Storage, Signpost, AppLaunch and more.
+Capturing performance metrics in your CI pipeline helps in identifying performance bottlenecks and regressions produced by your code over-time.
+If your performance metrics are going off, then Instruments can help in analysing the root cause.

 ## What's Inside
 Detailed examples of performance testing covering the usage of following metrics:<br/>